h1dz/Cyber/README.md

 ## These notes are subject to change as I am constantly learning and updating them!

 ### [Scripts](https://github.com/h1dz/Cyber/tree/Scripts)
+- Python script to interact with ChatGPT cia CLI.
 - Virtual Host enumeration script
 - Ping script to get a better idea what operating system the host is running and if it is up
 - Gobuster enumeration script